paultopia/websiterevision2017/README.md

 ----

 (now done.  next step, write the css.  oh, and the rest of the content.
 The basic functionality is finished, so long as it compiles properly for build.)

+(builds successfully, however, limited CSS I have in here works differently on prod build than on dev build.
+I think in-component CSS is running into one another.
+I could use scoped CSS, but would be better to use proper classes. https://vue-loader.vuejs.org/en/features/scoped-css.html )